web-illinois/ilw-columns/README.md

 ## Overview

 This uses the [CSS flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Basic_concepts_of_flexbox) to split the container into multiple sections.
-On smaller containers, the flexbox will shrink to a single column and items will be stacked.
+On smaller containers (700px or less), the flexbox will shrink to a single column and items will be stacked.

 This will automatically style the components inside the ilw-columns component to the height of the largest item in the group.